cpjobling/eg-247-textbook/_build/labs/lab05/index.md

 Copy the script `exp_fseries.m` and save it as `ex11_1`.
 Change the copy so that it computes and plots the exponential Fourier series for the square-wave waveform with even symmetry (Section 7.4.1 in the textbook). *Hint*: Use the same definition of f(t) that you used in Exercise 9.

+The Simulink model plots the *Power Spectrum* of the simulated reconstructed signal.
+To plot the power spectrum of a exponential Fourier series we need to produce a stem plot.
+Each stem in the power spectrum is computed using $\sqrt{C_k C_K^*}$ (see **Parseval's Theorem** in the notes).
+In MATLAB this would be `C(k)*conj(C(k)`.

-Compare the computed spectrum with the simulated spectrum.
+Plot the Power Spectrum of the signal from exponential Fourier series coefficients computed in this section.
+Compare the computed power spectrum with the simulated power spectrum. \emph{Note}: expect dome differences!

 ### Part 8